The Hollow Earth Theory and Underground Civilizations

 Explorations by various individuals throughout history brought about discoveries that support the inner Earth theory.

 Admiral Richard E. Byrd of the United States Navy flew to the North Pole in 1926, as well as the South Pole in 1929.
 He referenced the North Pole as the Center of the Great Unknown and also wrote of his excursions in his diary.

-More research about this excursion mention that Byrd found Neuschwabenland, “which featured underground caverns flowing with warm water and signs of vegetation,” but neither he nor his crew could stay long to explore due to the aircraft bombardment.
+More research about this excursion mentions that Byrd found Neuschwabenland, “which featured underground caverns flowing with warm water and signs of vegetation,” but neither he nor his crew could stay longer to explore due to the aircraft bombardment.

-More recently in 2005, Steven Currey Expeditions planned to go to the North Pole region to explore a possible opening into inner earth.
+More recently in 2005, Steven Currey Expeditions planned to go to the North Pole region to explore a possible opening into the inner Earth.